Township Business Ideas and Opportunities [UPDATED]

 township business ideas in south africa

-Mokgwasa uses a Qhubeka bicycle, which she has received from a bike project by the Qhubeka, a non-profit company, to deliver smaller cakes and an Uber to complete big deliveries on time.
+Mokgwasa uses a Qhubeka bicycle, which she received from a bike project by the Qhubeka, a non-profit company, to deliver smaller cakes and an Uber to complete big deliveries on time.

 Mokgwasa says her setup costs were R10,000.
 This included equipment such as an oven, dough mixer, fridge, scale, silver steel butcher table, and a cake counter.